 Spirulina skin benefits

-Spirulina powder is beneficial all around.
-You can take it internally, as a supplement, but try applying the powder topically and you’ll see the other side of abundant spirulina skin benefits.
-The best (and easiest) way is to use it both ways, at least I do: I add it to my smoothies, oatmeal, and juices and use it topically, as in the spirulina face mask.
-And you might want to start doing the same:
+The best (and easiest) way is to use it both ways; at least I do: I add it to my smoothies, oatmeal, and juices and use it topically, as in this mask (and many other face masks).
+Here’s what are the skin benefits:

 - Promotes glowing skin